 Population: 7,688

 While Wynwood’s core, known for murals and art galleries, is relatively safe, its outer zones are considered dangerous areas due to theft and late-night incidents.
-These riskier pockets don’t show up on tourist guides but are evident on the crime map Miami FL.
-Car break-ins, petty theft, and occasional drug-related activity are common, especially after business hours.
+Car break-ins, thefts, property crimes, and occasional drug-related activity are common, especially after business hours.
+Pickpocketing and shoplifting are up around 4% in 2025.
+Always verify the exact location using the Miami crime stats before booking apartments.
+The surrounding blocks can quickly go from trendy to troubling.

 7. Downtown Miami (Select Blocks)